VibeHistorian/VibeComposer/README.md

 #### How to run it (on Linux/Mac):
 1. Same thing as Windows, but use the JAR (.jar) file instead of the executable (.exe) file.
 2. If step 1 doesn't work, it might be necessary to open a terminal in the location where the .jar was downloaded, with this command: "java -jar VibeComposer-v1.9-beta-JAR.jar"
-3. If steps 1 and 2 don't work, ask google.
+3. In case it still doesn't work, feel free to contact me (email/discord below).

 #### How to use it:
 1. Click 'Compose' to hear a preview of the song (one measure loop).